 Panglao Island is currently the hub for Bohol’s tourism.
-With a new international aiport earmarked for construction in the near future this place is likely to “take off” even more.
+With a new international airport earmarked for construction in the near future, this place is likely to “take off” even more.
 The beaches really are beautiful, with white sand equalling happy days.

-Where to Stay
+Where to Stay on Panglao Island

 Oh so many options here!
 Let’s look at this one beach by beach!

 Alona is the popular one!
 This small strip of resorts and dive shops is the jumping point for diving around Panglao and the beautiful Balicasag island.

 Attracting a lot of European tourists Alona is, on a scale of not developed to highly developed, towards the latter end of the spectrum.
 Resorts cover every inch of the beach, but there’s an amazing night time feel to the place which is quite different to the raucous Boracay.

 If you’re looking for cheap and cheerful then Alona Hammocks is your place.
 Surprisingly enough, you don’t sleep on a hammock, but rather a mattress on the floor.
 It costs $6 USD, which is probably about as cheap as you can get in the Alona area.

 That said, Lennon’s Place Backpacker Hostel is only two dollars more expensive at $8 USD, if you prefer the idea of having an actual bed.